EasyPost/shentry/README.md

     7 1 * * * /usr/local/bin/run-daily-scripts

 In this case, it will run the wrapped commands through `/bin/sh` (otherwise, it will honor `$SHELL`).

+## License

+This software is licensed under the ISC License, the full text of which can be found at [LICENSE.txt](LICENSE.txt).